czbiohub/blog/_blog/nextflow-tracer.md

 When T and B cells encounter antigen presenting cells, they undergo clonal expansion.
 Clonal expansion is a process in which T and B cells will multiply in order to fight off antigen presenting cells.
 We are able explore the clonal expansions by using the tools TraCeR & BraCeR.

 ## TraCeR & BraCeR Core Functions
+<img style="float: right;" src="/images/tracer-bracer/tracer-bracer-fn.png" alt="tracer-bracer core functions" width="20%" height="20%">

-[TraCeR](https://github.com/Teichlab/tracer) were developed specifically to handle single cell data.
+TraCeR and BraCeR were developed specifically to handle single cell data.
 It's main purpose is to reconstruct the sequences of TCR and BCR genes and identify cells that have the same receptor sequence.
 The 2 modes that perform this are *assemble* and *summarize*
-<img style="float: right;" src="/images/tracer-bracer/tracer-bracer-fn.png" alt="tracer-bracer core functions" width="20%" height="20%">

 1. ***Assemble*** is almost identical in both TraCeR and BraCeR.
 They both take paired-end scRNA-seq reads and reconstruct their TCR/BCR sequences.
 The reconstructed sequences are used to identify cells that have the same receptor sequence.
 Reconstruction is accomplished with the following steps: alignment, de novo assembly, IgBlast, and TCR/BCR expression quantification.
 BraCeR takes an extra step to perform a BLAST search before IgBlast.
 For each cell, an output directory is created with output from Bowtie2, Trinity, (BLAST), IgBlast, and Salmon as well as files describing the TCR sequences that were assembled.

 2. ***Summarize*** takes a directory output from the ***assemble*** phase of several cells and summarizes the TCR recovery rates as well as generate clonotype networks from the assembled reads.
 This step helps us identify cells that have undergone clonal expansion.